-What distinguishes a thriller from horror is that, in a thriller, the irrationality is eventually ejected.
+What distinguishes a horror-like thriller from straight-up horror is that, in a thriller, the irrationality is eventually ejected.

 Agatha Christie loves this, by the way, and she can be fantastic at the slow brooding horrific build.
 The first chapter of Sleeping Murder is absolute horror by supernatural.
 And some highly memorable moments in Ten Little Racists are horror by atmosphere.
 Most of Curtain is horror by atmosphere too, and also by claustrophobia.
 But at the end of the day Christie writes mysteries and thrillers, not horror, so there is always an explanation, a summoning of sunlight into the dark cellar to banish the ghosts.
 The supposed supernatural has a natural cause; the atmosphere is penetrated with words.